guidoferreyra/ShowNextFont/README.md

 For better update handling install the plugin via the **Window > Plugin Manager** inside Glyphs App and restart the app.

 ### Note:
-This plugin was inspired by the Show Next Master plugin from Mark Frömberg (mirque.de).
+This plugin was inspired by the Show Next Master plugin from Mark Frömberg (markfromberg.com) and includes more recent contributions from @jenskutilek, @schriftgestalt, @mekkablue, @Mark2Mark

 ### Donate:
 If this plugin is helpful for you, maybe you can consider making a donation ;)